 When it comes to medical treatment for hot flashes, science hasn’t developed a one-size-fits-all solution.
 It was believed for many decades that there was only one type of “hot flash” and that all women would experience the same symptoms during menopause.

 Recent research has shed much more light on the subject – validating treatment options that have been available at the biostation for several years.
 It turns out that there are actually many different types of hot flashes and symptoms each woman may experience.

 Background and Lifestyle Classifications May Predict Hot Flash Symptoms

-While virtually all women will encounter some onset symptoms related to menopause, it has not been possible to predict them accurately, until now.
-A groundbreaking new study from the University of Pittsburgh classifies all women in four categories of likely to have hot flashes and symptoms of menopause.
+While virtually all women will encounter some onset symptoms related to menopause, it has not been possible to predict them accurately until now.
+A groundbreaking new study from the University of Pittsburgh classifies all women into four categories of likely to have hot flashes and symptoms of menopause.